 - your resources (such as cash, savings and checking accounts).

 Your income must be below a certain limit.
 A special income rule applies to elderly or disabled persons.
-The county will not look at your "gross" income, but will subtract certain expenses (such as heating and cooling expenses, mortgage or rent, and medical expenses), and use this "net" income to decide if you qualify.
+The county will not look at your "gross" income but will subtract certain expenses (such as heating and cooling expenses, mortgage or rent, and medical expenses), and use this "net" income to decide if you qualify.

-A household with an elderly member (over 60 years old) can have up to $3,000 in resources.
+A household with an elderly member (over 60 years old) can have up to $4,250 in resources.
 Household goods, most retirement plans, and the home you live in are not counted as a resource.

 If you are approved, you will receive an "electronic benefits transfer" (EBT) card.
 Shopping with the card is like shopping with a bank debit or ATM card.
 You can buy food or food-related products, including seeds and plants to grow food.
 You cannot buy alcohol, tobacco, or vitamins.
-In 2012, a single senior can receive as much as $200 per month for food assistance.
-A household of two can receive up to $367 every month.